VectorInstitute/vector-inference/README.md

 ```
 <img width="940" alt="list_img" src="https://github.com/user-attachments/assets/8cf901c4-404c-4398-a52f-0486f00747a3">

+NOTE: The above screenshot does not represent the full list of models supported.

 You can also view the default setup for a specific supported model by providing the model name, for example `Meta-Llama-3.1-70B-Instruct`:
 ```bash